Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 --- Page 19 (OCR) ---

-samira An episode will include all the different health care services related to the treatment of one acute or specialized health care event, net of episodes excluded for clinical or operational considerations.
+a An episode will include all the different health care services related to the treatment of one acute or specialized health care event, net of episodes excluded for clinical or operational considerations.
 # Section Il - Gain/Risk Share Pay Component
-Risk Sharing Amount: If the risk-adjusted average episode cost is more than the acceptable cost threshold, no gain share payment is earned and the risk will be shared vit The Quarterback, without regard to whether the eligibility criteria are met, is required to pay their portion of any deficit a In the event that the final performance report shows that the Provider owes money to) the final report will serve as an invoice to the Provider, and the Provider will need to issue their payment to within 30 days of the date of this Notification. |f MY does not receive payment, reserves the right to offset claim payments for money owed.
+Risk Sharing Amount: If the risk-adjusted average episode cost is more than the acceptable cost threshold, no gain share payment is earned and the risk will be shared with The Quarterback, without regard to whether the eligibility criteria are met, is required to pay their portion of any deficit 0 In the event that the final performance report shows that the Provider owes money to the final report will serve as an invoice to the Provider, and the Provider will need to issue their payment to within 30 days of the date of this notification.
+If J) does not receive payment, reserves the right to offset claim payments for money owed.
 Steps for submitting payment:
-Checks should be made out to Lcmmcgngel and mailed to the address below.
+Checks should be made out ange and mailed to the address below.
 Include as a note on the remit check that this payment is for the Episodes of Care program and the name of the Episode(s) the risk share amount is
 referencing:
-HEE Community Care ttn: Finance Department
+HE Community Care Attn: Finance Department
-## 22
-Century Blvd., Suite 220
+22 Century Blvd., Suite 220
 Nashville, TN 37214
-Gain Sharing Amount: If the risk-adjusted total episode cost is less than the acceptable cost threshold for the episode measurement period, the Quarterback's unadjusted payment >) will be calculated according to the specifications below.
+Gain Sharing Amount: If the risk-adjusted total episode cost is less than the acceptable cost threshold for the episode measurement period, the Quarterback's unadjusted payment > will be calculated according to the specifications below.
 The delivery date for checks to Providers is within 30 days of the date of this notification.
 Providers who will receive a gain-share payment will receive a paper check.
-This check will be sent to the remittance address on file with [EE and/or the requested mailing address of the Provider.
+This check will be sent to the remittance address on file with J and/or the requested mailing address of the Provider.
 Total Episode Cost = All associated claims submitted and paid during an episode measurement period.
 Total # of valid episodes = Net of episodes excluded for clinical or operational considerations Avg. episode cost (non adj.) =